numpy/numpy.org/README.md

 hugo server
 ```

-after which the site should be served at http://localhost:1313.
+After that, the site should be available at http://localhost:1313.

 You'll see